 Access to Opportunity

 Cedarville University welcomes students with disabilities, extending the opportunity to fully participate in the learning and living environment while promoting responsibility, independence, and self-advocacy.
-Students with disabilities who are enrolled in College Now, undergraduate, and graduate studies are invited to register with Disability Services if academic accommodations are needed.
+Students with disabilities who are enrolled in Dual Enrollment, undergraduate, and graduate studies are invited to register with Disability Services if academic accommodations are needed.

 What is Disability Services?